Flint man sentenced for assaulting officers during Jan. 6 riot

 Jersey is among a group of defendants named in one indictment returned in the District of Columbia.
 Three co-defendants pleaded guilty and are awaiting sentencing; four other co-defendants are awaiting trial.

 The case is being prosecuted by the U.S. Attorney’s Office for the District of Columbia and the Department of Justice National Security Division’s Counterterrorism Section.
-Valuable assistance was provided by the U.S. Attorney’s Office for the Eastern District of Michigan.
+Investigators said valuable assistance was provided by the U.S. Attorney’s Office for the Eastern District of Michigan.

 The case is being investigated by the FBI’s Washington Field Office, which identified Jersey as #106 in its seeking information photos, as well as the Flint Resident Agency of the FBI’s Detroit Field Office.
 Significant assistance has been provided in the investigation by the Metropolitan Police Department, the U.S. Capitol Police, and other FBI field offices.